Final thoughts on the texts attributed to Cyril of Alexandria about the doctrine of tongues.

 The keimenos is a critical keyword and potentially unlocks the mystery tongues of Corinth.
 A complete article on this can be found by reading The Mysterious Anapleron of I Corinthians 14:16

 All messages that the keimonos explained to the people were to be concluded with an Amen.

 If the keimonos did not understand the language, or message being spoken, he would not be able to translate or explain on behalf of the laypeople, and therefore would not be able to say Amen.

-The catena on I Corinthians borrows many Greek keywords from the ancient Greek prophetic realm.
+The Catena on I Corinthians borrows many Greek keywords from the ancient Greek prophetic realm.
 Some of them new to the tongues debate.
-However, they are not used in the classical way.
+However, they are not used in a classical way.
 They have become Christianized by this period.
 For more information, see Notes on the Cyrillian catena on I Corinthians 14:10.

 This conclusion may seem subtle and boring, but it took a laborious amount of work to achieve.
 The discovery of the actual texts themselves was a challenge.
 They were found only in the original Greek, and the publications they were found in posed difficulties.
 Comparative work between different texts was required.
 The Alexandrian Greek requires a slow translation process as this vernacular has some peculiarities and unique vocabulary.
 Then there is the challenge to make cohesive sense out of all of them.
 Anyone who has visited this site over the years will see the narration of the doctrine of tongues is the one that has taken the longest to achieve.
 It is not an easy task for such a big project.

 The reader does not have to take these conclusions at face value either.
 The original Greek Cyrillian texts can be found at Cyril of Alexandria on Tongues: The Original Texts.
 Or one can read the English translations and come up with a personal conclusion by going to the Gift of Tongues Project and scrolling down to the Cyril of Alexandria Category and clicking on the translation links.